-- 1. Connect the AC adapter to the computer. - NOTE: The computer must be connected to external power for Battery Check to function properly. - Select Start > Help and Support > Troubleshoot > Power, Thermal and Mechanical, and then click the Power tab.
+- Connect the AC adapter to the computer. - NOTE: The computer must be connected to external power for Battery Check to function properly. - Select Start > Help and Support > Troubleshoot > Power, Thermal and Mechanical > Battery Check.

 Battery Check examines the battery and its cells to see if they are functioning properly, and then reports the results of the examination.